 As a freelance contractor for CopyPress, you are held to certain standards of quality and professionalism.
 If you fail to meet those expectations, you will receive a warning or be terminated from our system, depending on the severity.
 The article below walks you through how we define a warning and firing and what constitutes each.
 While CopyPress always reserves the right to terminate a freelancer for any reason, we generally adhere to the outline below.

 CopyPress has thousands of writers, editors, influencers, designers, and developers working on assignments constantly.
 With so many freelancers taking on work, we need a way to maintain quality control.
-Therefore, we have instituted a warning/firing system to prevent low-quality work or to identify contractors who continuously miss deadlines or have repeated issues.
+Therefore, we have instituted a warning/firing system to prevent low-quality or late work, or other repeated issues.

 The first level of disciplinary action is a warning or "strike."

 The next level of disciplinary action is a firing or "termination."
 (In certain cases, you can be terminated without receiving a warning.)

 Warnings will be internally marked on your account.
 If you receive multiple warnings for the same issue, then you may be terminated.
 Warnings are disciplinary actions meant to provide clarity on our expectations for contractors.
 Failure to make necessary changes and repeatedly making the same errors shows a lack of accountability.

 There may be times when you receive warnings for different issues, which could result in multiple warnings without a termination.
 An example could be receiving a warning for an unprofessional message sent to the editor of your assignment and then receiving a warning for turning an article in late.
 While it's never good to receive a warning, until they occur for the same issue, no further disciplinary action will be taken.
 However, if you are constantly turning in your work late or sending unprofessional messages, it could be escalated to a firing.

 Here are the general causes of a warning: